IvanG-G/lab10-code-optimization/README.md

 1. Adding a number to pre-allocate memory, we are sure that our list will not grow further than data.Count, so we can use that to pre-Allocate our memory, giving memory optimization.
 2. Using ternary operator and adding at the same time, ternary operators are more readable, since we can only have if-else we can use them.
 3. Multiplying d by 2 or 3 depending our case, and that result is added to the list directly so we are saving a variable that we could use on memory.
+4. Paralle.ForEach is better than foreach loops, since we are not using the index, we can use forEach to improve the readability.